fifth-postulate/alloy/workshop/guide/src/time/alloy-and-time.md

 shorter.
 The trace of the first model was always 3 steps long, but now you might find traces of 2 or even 1 step, and then it stops.
 Why does this happen?

-Remeber that Alloy tries to find *any trace* that satisfies the model and can form a *lasso*.
+Remember that Alloy tries to find *any trace* that satisfies the model and can form a *lasso*.
 In the system where the traffic light starts at green and it has to make a change at every time step, the only way to form a lasso is to go through all states in 3 steps.